ysyk2021/the-power-of-agile-workplace-design-creating-spaces-for-collaboration-and-innovation/src/chapter-10-2.md

-# Final Thoughts on the Power of Agile Workplace Design for Creating Spaces for Collaboration and Innovation

 Agile workplace design is a powerful approach to creating a workspace that supports collaboration, innovation, and flexibility.
 In this book, we have explored the principles and benefits of agile workplace design, provided strategies for building a customized workspace design, and presented case studies of successful agile workspaces in various industries.